-How to collect it and why it matters just as much as your algorithm
+How to collect, label and annotate it and why it matters just as much as your machine learning algorithm

 Algorithms learn from data.
 They find relationships, develop understanding, make decisions, and evaluate their confidence from the training data they’re given.
 And the better the training data is, the better the model performs.